hchiam/learning-trustedTypes/README.md

 ## PART 3) Set up an event to trigger for and report security violations

+Since `trustedTypes` is turned on, you can listen for `securitypolicyviolation`s:

 ```js
 document.addEventListener('securitypolicyviolation', (e) => {
   console.log('\n\nDetected securitypolicyviolation:');